hamza-roujdami/clinic-scheduler-agent/README.md

 ### Complex Queries (→ Both agents)
 ```
-Do you accept Medicare and can I book for Monday?
+Do you accept ADNIC insurance and can I book for Sunday?
-I need a cardiologist, do you accept Aetna and can I schedule this week?
+I need a cardiologist, do you accept Daman and can I schedule this week?
-What are your hours and book me with Dr. Garcia for Friday
+What are your hours and book me with Dr. Al Blooshi for Thursday
 ```

 ### Greeting (→ Welcome message)